HomeComputeInstancesAPI/CLI

 Using placement groups with the API

-Placement groups allow you to group Instances into groups.
+Placement groups allow you to group your Instances.

-Placement groups have two operating modes.
-The first one is called max_availability.
-It ensures that all the Instances that belong to the same group will not run on the same underlying hardware.
-The second one is called low_latency and does the exact opposite: it brings Instances closer together to achieve higher network throughput.
+You can choose between two operating modes: max_availability, which ensures that Instances of a group do not run on the same underlying hardware, and low_latency, which brings Instances closer together to achieve higher network throughput.

-If you prefer managing your placement groups in a visual environment, discover our documentation about managing placement groups from the Scaleway console.
+If you prefer a visual environment, discover how to manage placement groups from the Scaleway console.

 Understanding placement groups

 Placement groups work for all Instance ranges in the same Availability Zone without any architecture or type distinction.
 It means that GP1, DEV1, ARM64, or all the future virtualized ranges can be part of the same placement group.
-Unfortunately, they will not work on Elastic Metal servers.
+However, they are not compatible with Elastic Metal servers.

 A placement group is composed of three mandatory fields: